What are Reserves and Surplus?

 Audit of Reserves and Surplus

-- Verification of the opening balance with the closing balance of the previous audited financial statements.
+- Verify the opening and closing balances of the previous audited financial statements.

-- Verification of the adjustment done to the Profit and Loss Statement of the current year.
+- Verify the adjustment to the current year’s Profit and Loss Statement.

 - Verification of the reserves to ensure that sub-classification has been done according to their nature and purpose.